keepcalm/BukkitForge/README.md

 COMPILING (to get all that good stuff)
 =======================

 You need Apache Ant and the JDK.
-To build, simply type 'ant' in the folder with build.xml inside it.
+To build, run 'git submodule sync' in the root folder, and then cd to the 'blockbreak' folder and type 'git pull origin'. cd back up one level and simply type 'ant' in the folder with build.xml inside it.

 FOR BUKKIT DEVS WHO WANT TO ENSURE COMPATIBILITY
 ===============================================